SocietyForArtisticResearch/rc-pandoc-help/01-01-B-follow_search.md

 ## Visual Search

-This allows you to browse all expositions within RC, by making searches and seeing a miniture of the exposition front page.
+This allows you to browse all expositions within RC, by making searches and seeing a miniature of the exposition front page.
 Typing queries will immediately update results.
 [https://map.rcdata.org](https://map.rcdata.org "a visual map of the RC").
 You can also browse by keywords and sort results by date or even topology.